 Grady White installs full instrumentation on pre-rig boats.
-The instruments are electrically connected to the ignition key.
-To operate instruments the ignition switch should be in the "on" position.
-See Instruments in Sportfish, Cruisers, Yachts Owner's Manual.
+The instruments are electrically connected to the ignition key and will operate when the ignition switch is in the "on" position.
+See Instruments, page 73, in Sportfish, Cruisers, Yachts Owner's Manual.